The Ins And Outs Of Drinking Water Regulation

 The Fourth Unregulated Contaminant Monitoring Rule (UCMR 4) is the current batch of contaminants that’s under consideration for a regulatory determination.
 It was published in December of 2016, and includes nine cyanotoxins, two metals, nine pesticides, three disinfection byproducts, three alcohols, and three semivolatile organic chemicals.

 While the 1996 Safe Drinking Water Act Amendments provided regulatory due diligence, they also created an unbearably extensive review process.
 Industrial manufacturing companies are unrestricted when it comes to developing new products, and chemicals pushed to the market are essentially “safe” until proven otherwise.
 This sort of regulatory approach comes at a serious cost to human health.
 Chromium 6 is the best example of the flawed regulatory framework for drinking water.
 The 2000 blockbuster movie “Erin Brockovich” discussed the dangerous toxicity of Chromium 6 and it still isn’t regulated, nor does it appear on the most recent Contaminant Candidate List (CCL 4).
-The most important takeaway from the UCMR is that once a new CCL is published, the contaminants on the old list don’t just go away.
+The most important takeaway from the EPA UCMR is that once a new CCL is published, the contaminants on the old list don’t just go away.
 Millions of Americans are forced to deal with adverse health effects because “scientific uncertainty” didn’t allow for regulation.
 This regulatory framework can't keep up with the thousands of new contaminants that are currently present in the environment.Other Articles We Think You Might Enjoy:

 Municipal Drinking Water Compliance: What You Need To Know